MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 - Listens to `AuthEventBus` for events like `AuthEvent.loggedIn` and `AuthEvent.loggedOut` (fired by `AuthServiceImpl`) to update the `AuthState` reactively, ensuring the UI reflects the current authentication status even when changes originate deeper in the system (e.g., after a background token refresh failure leading to logout).
 - Handles connectivity transitions by updating the `isOffline` flag in all states (authenticated, error, unauthenticated, loading) when receiving `offlineDetected` and `onlineRestored` events.
 - Automatically refreshes user profile when the app comes back online through the `_refreshProfileAfterOnlineRestored()` helper.
+- Provides a `clearTransientError()` method to dismiss transient errors from the state.

+#### TransientError
+A lightweight model that represents non-critical errors:
+- `message` - User-friendly error message to display
+- `type` - The type of error (e.g., `AuthErrorType.transientProfileError`)

+The TransientError model serves several important purposes:
+- Allows the app to continue functioning despite non-critical errors
+- Keeps user informed about issues without blocking the UI
+- Separates critical errors (that should block the app) from non-critical ones (that should just inform)
+- Works with the TransientErrorBanner to provide a consistent error display mechanism

+When a 404 error is encountered on the profile endpoint or similar non-critical errors occur, the AuthNotifier sets a TransientError in the state rather than transitioning to an error state, allowing the app to remain responsive while still informing the user about the issue.

 #### UI Components